Rash-in/StarParseLinux/README.md

 [Misc.
 Addendums](https://github.com/Rash-in/StarParseLinux/wiki/Misc-Wiki-Index)

+### High Level Overview:
+- Use wine to pull the StarParse application out of the .exe
+- Use java to initially run the StarParse Updater that is built in.
+- Finally, use java to run the client application

 ### Disclaimer:
 There is nothing official about this.
 It is a hackey workaround to get a third party app to function for a 10 year old game.
 If you break it, the onus is on you to fix it.
 Be a good 'puter person and make backups just in case. :P